 2. Some skills are designated as basic essential clinical skills.
 Basic essential clinical skills are required of all students entering the clinical setting.
-For courses in which basic essential clinical skills are taught (NUR 101, NUR 101A, NUR 511), each student must successfully complete a return demonstration on all skills designated as basic essential clinical skills prior to the first scheduled clinical experience and may not attend the clinical setting until the student has successfully completed the return demonstration for all basic essential clinical skills.
+For courses in which basic essential clinical skills are taught, each student must successfully complete a return demonstration on all skills designated as basic essential clinical skills prior to the first scheduled clinical experience and may not attend the clinical setting until the student has successfully completed the return demonstration for all basic essential clinical skills.

-3. Basic essential clinical skills are taught in NUR 101, NUR 101A and NUR 511 include all f the following:
+- 3. Basic essential clinical skills include all f the following:

-- · Positioning and transfer - Basic care and hygiene
+- Positioning and transfer

+- Basic care and hygiene

-- Vital Signs - · Inpatient Nursing Assessment
+- · Vital Signs

+- · Inpatient Nursing Assessment